MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-libraries.md

 You can move libraries to an environment as follows:

 1.	**Open Synapse Studio**: Sign-in to the Azure portal, navigate to your Azure Synapse workspace, and open the Synapse Studio.
-1.	**Locate Spark libraries**
+1.	**Locate Spark libraries**:
-    * Go to "Manage" area and select on "Apache Spark pools"
+    * Go to "Manage" area and select on "Apache Spark pools".
-    * Find the Apache Spark pool, click on "Packages" and locate the Spark libraries for the pool
+    * Find the Apache Spark pool, click on "Packages" and locate the Spark libraries for the pool.
 1.	**Get Spark libraries**: Locate the requirements.txt, environment.yml, or workspace packages installed in the pool.
 Get the list of installed libraries on the pool.
-1. Once you have Spark libraries, **add custom Spark libraries to the Environment**
+1. Once you have Spark libraries, **add custom Spark libraries to the Environment**:
-    * Within the Environment, go to "Libraries" and add libraries
+    * Within the Environment, go to "Libraries" and add libraries:
-        * From "Public libraries," you can upload an .yml file.
-You can also install libraries using PyPI and Conda
+        * From "Public libraries," you can upload an yml file.
+You can also install libraries using PyPI and Conda.
-        * From "Custom libraries," you can install libraries by using .jar, .whl or .tar.gz files
+        * From "Custom libraries," you can install libraries by using jar, whl or tar.gz files.
-1. Click on "Save" and "Publish" changes
+1. Click on "Save" and "Publish" changes.

 :::image type="content" source="media\migrate-synapse\migrate-spark-libraries.png" alt-text="Screenshot showing Spark libraries.":::